Banded water snake

-The banded water snake or southern water snake (Nerodia fasciata) is a species of mostly aquatic, nonvenomous, colubrid snakes endemic to the Midwest and Southeastern United States.
+The banded water snake or southern water snake (Nerodia fasciata) is a species of mostly aquatic, nonvenomous, colubrid snakes most commonly found in the Midwest, Southeastern United States.

 Geographic range

-N. fasciata is natively found from Indiana, south to Louisiana, and east to Florida.
+Nerodia fasciata is natively found from southern Illinois, south to Louisiana, and east to North Carolina and Florida.
+Introduced populations exist in Texas and California; other sources include eastern Texas in its natural range.
 In 1992, its congener Nerodia sipedon (northern or common water snake) and it were found in three sites in California by the US Fish and Wildlife Service (USFWS).
 In 2009, more than 300 banded water snakes were caught in suburbs of Los Angeles by the Nerodia Working Group of USFWS.
 Then in May 2016, the species was found in the Colorado River basin near Yuma, Arizona.
 Further trapping did indeed catch large numbers of them, indicating that a thriving invasive population exists in that area.